 - Have a travel plan that’s flexible

-- Book ahead, especially if you’re travelling in the high season or during the school holidays
+- Book ahead, especially if you’re travelling in the high season at easter or Christmas or during the school holidays

-- If you’re staying in hostels, take advantage of hostel events & notice boards
+- If you’re staying in hostels, take advantage of hostel notice boards & group events.

 - Use public transport.
 It’s a good way to get around and will save you money